justinchiasson/Concert-Finder/README.md

 # Concert Finder

-This application uses the Spotify Web API to discover a user's favourite artists.
+With React and React Router, this web application uses the Spotify Web API to discover a user's favourite artists.
 It then uses the Ticketmaster Discovery API to notify the user of upcoming concerts featuring these artists, near a specified location!

 ## Spotify API